Global Partnerships

 There are 1.9 billion people who have never heard the name of Jesus.
 To reach these people, we are exploring innovative and faithful ways to train workers to share God’s love and build Christian communities in every part of the world.
 We believe that planting new churches, communities committed to sharing life together and ministering in the name of Jesus, is the best way to evangelize the world.
 In order to plant faithful and hospitable new churches we must train and equip laborers for this good work.
 Likewise, we learn to strengthen churches that already exist when we listen to other members of Christ’s body and learn to see God as the God of all the nations.

-It is with these concerns in mind that President Timothy C. Tennent shares seven reasons why institutional partnerships are vital for the global Church.
+With these concerns in mind, here are seven reasons why we believe institutional partnerships are vital for the global Church: